-If you are considering adoption, a crisis pregnancy counsellor can help you explore this.
-A woman may consider and even decide on adoption at any stage during the pregnancy but a decision will not be finalised until after the birth of the baby.
-Normally only children whose parents are not married to each other may be placed for adoption.
-Children born within a marriage may be adopted in certain circumstances but an application has to be made to the High Court for this to take place.
+If you are considering adoption, a crisis pregnancy counsellor can help you to begin to explore this.
+You may consider and even decide on adoption at any stage during the pregnancy but a decision will not be finalised until after the birth of the baby.

 What is adoption?

-Adoption is a process where a woman gives legal consent for her child to become part of and be cared for by another family on a permanent basis.
+Adoption is a process where you give legal consent for your child to become part of and be cared for by another family on a permanent basis.

 How is a child placed for adoption?

-Can the birth mother change her mind after she has made contact with an adoption agency?
+Can i change my mind after I have made contact with an adoption agency?

-A woman can change her mind at any time until the final Adoption Order is signed.
+You can change her mind at any time until the final Adoption Order is made.
 The Adoption Order is the legal document that makes the child legally part of his/her adoptive family.
-This is not normally signed until the baby has been with the adoptive family for around six months.